By Daniel Shane

 "The expansion plans have been designed to provide state-of-the-art services to the population of Dubai as well as visitors who come to the emirate for medical tourism," commented Essa Al Maidoor, director general of Dubai Health Authority.

 "The expansion plans not only fulfil the main criteria of provision of excellent healthcare facilities and health infrastructure but also take into consideration landscaping, leisure activities, hotel accommodation for medical tourists, staff accommodation, etc,” he added.

 "All these aspects ensure we have taken a 360-degree view of the requirements of patients, their families, staff members and medical tourists," Al Maidoor continued.

 The plans were approved by Dubai ruler and UAE vice president and prime minister Sheikh Mohammed bin Rashid Al Maktoum last week.

-According to analyst firm Frost & Sullivan, the GCC’s total healthcare expenditure to triple by 2018, reaching to $113.2bn.For all the latest health tips & news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+According to analyst firm Frost & Sullivan, the GCC’s total healthcare expenditure to triple by 2018, reaching to $113.2bn.health tips & news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.